pradhanhitesh/neuroimaging-resources/DTI/README.md

 (5) acqparams.txt

 If the files are not found, the script would not execute and exit with error.
 You can use **create_indexfile.sh** script to generate index.txt file.
-Additionally, if you need help extracting the acqparams.txt, please refer to the python notebook for help.
+Additionally, if you need help extracting the acqparams.txt, please refer to the <a href="https://github.com/pradhanhitesh/neuroimage-plugins/blob/main/DTI/acqparams.ipynb">python notebook</a> for help.

 Usage 1: The script runs at default values of -f 0.2 in BET command and -fwhm=0 in EDDY command.